The Ultimate Guide to Hospital Advertising & Marketing

 Based on the findings of Checking the Pulse of Today’s Healthcare Consumer, a hospital’s marketing and advertising messages should do the following:

-- Increase transparency around costs to help avoid sticker shock.
-Explore payment plan options to help consumers better afford costly procedures or highlight a sliding scale for those without insurance.
+To help avoid sticker shock, explore payment plan options to help consumers better afford costly procedures or highlight a sliding scale for those without insurance.

-- Partner with local news organizations.
-It bears repeating: Local news channels are a vital way for communities to receive patient education, and 60% of consumers who get health information from local news trust brands that advertise in its content.
+It bears repeating: Local news channels are a vital way for communities to receive patient education and 60% of consumers who get health information from local news trust brands that advertise in its content.
 These stations have earned the trust of their viewers to amplify your message at scale.

 Hospital Advertising Examples